Pin-tailed green pigeon: Distribution and habitat

 The pin-tailed green pigeon is found in Bangladesh, Bhutan, Cambodia, China, India, Laos, Myanmar, Nepal, Thailand, and Vietnam.
 It inhabits secondary growth and forest, including foothill forests, subtropical and tropical dry forest, and evergreen rainforest.
-It typically inhabits areas 0 to 1800 meters in elevation.
+It typically inhabits areas 0 to 1800 metres altitude.

 Pin-tailed green pigeons are resident birds in some parts of their range, and nomadic in other parts in response to food resources.
 In central Vietnam, they will descend to lower elevations during the dry season, which is when many trees are fruiting.

-Behavior and ecology
+Behaviour and ecology

 Diet

-The pin-tailed green pigeon is frugivorous, feeding mainly on fruits and berries in an acrobatic fashion.
+The pin-tailed green pigeon is frugivorous, feeding mainly on fruit and berries in an acrobatic fashion.
 The species is gregarious, forming feeding flocks varying from 10-30 birds.
 Flocks have been observed descending to the ground to visit salt licks.

 Breeding

 Nesting has been observed in April, May, and June in the Himalayan foothills.
 In other parts of Southeast Asia, pin-tailed green pigeons have been observed breeding year round.
-The female lays two white eggs in a platformed twig nest, usually 5-6 meters off the ground.
+The female lays two white eggs in a platformed twig nest, usually 5-6 metres off the ground.
 Nests have been observed in bamboo thickets, trees, and shrubs.
 Both parents incubate and feed the young.
 Individuals have a generational length of approximately 4.2 years.